mseelye/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 The only drawback is that it uses 2 sprites instead of one.

 Another trick we use is to fix bitmap bugs with sprites.
-Remember That the cells in the bitmap can not have more than 2 colors.
-And to solve some pixels that look bad, we cover them with sprites.
+Remember that the cells in the bitmap can not have more than 2 colors.
+And to fix pixels that look bad we cover them with sprites.

 And that's all about the Player Sprites.